abinetha/PortfolioValidator/README.md

 ```bash
 pip install -r requirements.txt
 ```

 ## Usage

-Follow these steps to use the Portfolio Validator:
+**Follow these steps to use the Portfolio Validator:**

-Run the Flask application
+1. Run the Flask application

 ```bash
 python app.py
 ```
-Access the application through a web browser by navigating to http://127.0.0.1:5000/.
+2. Access the application through a web browser by navigating to http://127.0.0.1:5000/.

-Upload your HTML and CSS files using the provided form.
-The form can be found within the test_portfolio folder.
+3. Upload your HTML and CSS files using the provided form.
+The HTML and CSS files for testing can be found within the test_portfolio folder.

-Click the "Validate" button to initiate the validation process.
+4. Click the "Validate" button to initiate the validation process.

-View the validation results, which will indicate any errors found in your uploaded files.
+5. View the validation results, which will indicate any errors found in your uploaded files.

-Example
+## Example

 An example usage scenario is provided in the Flask application.
 You can follow the steps outlined in the Usage section to upload your HTML and CSS files and validate them.